JJNod88/PP1_html_css/README.md

     * UI Controls - Nav bar is set to Float Left so that you can use the tab to navigate it accurately.
 All buttons are accessible using the keyboard tab and enter functions.
     * For the form, I have used labels and linked them to inputs so that a screen reader can distinguish each field.
     * To ensure I have provided enough information for any links in my site, I have added aria-label outlinining the purpose of the link, and have used brackets if it is taking the person to a new tab.
-    * All images that have been added to the CSS stylesheet, have corresponding alt attributes with concise text in the corresponding body of its html.

 # Responsiveness
 ### Structure:
 * Flexbox has been used to structure my elements which is an extremely responsive way of structuring the site.
 With display:flex and flex:1 for example, all of my sections and divs were automatically positioned correctly, and did so when scaling the screen size up and down.
 This saves a lot of time and looks great!
 ### Units:
 * Across the site I have used primarily % for sizing.
 This inclused in height, width, padding, margins and font-sizes etc. I implemented this from the beginning to ensure my design was adaptive across multiple screen sizes - This is extremely important in todays world as there is not one size fits all.
 ### Media queries and designs
 * I have implemented different screen resolutions to ensure the site is responsive at different sizes and can be used on any device.
     * Using Google Developer, I have tested each element of the site to ensure it responds to scaling.
         * For smartphones and Tablets I adapted the media queries to use smaller images, fonts and changed structures by using Flex-Directions.
         * I grouped my elements as much as I could to reduce the amount of changes to the layout.
 I started my Media Queries at max 1250px which is around the industry standard size for desktop screns and worked my way down, until I got to smartphones with a Media Query set up for Min 0px and Max 480px.
         * Seperating my Media Queries like this really helped as I tested the site scaling.
-Fortunately I have two screens t work from which meant not only could I code whilst using Google Developer, I can test the Site realtime using an Apple MacBook Screen and a HP Large Desktop Monitor Screen.
+Fortunately I have two screens to work from which meant not only could I code whilst using Google Developer, I can test the Site realtime using an Apple MacBook Screen and a HP Large Desktop Monitor Screen.
+        * The site went through thorough testing to ensure these Media queries worked.
+Please visit [Testing](#-Testing) for further detail.

 # Features:
 ### Header & Footer
 * Consistent interactive Header and Nav elements are used throughout the entire site.
     * The site has a Navigation bar accessible at all times, that blends in to the web page.
 It includes a link to the *Home*, *Community* and *Sign Up* pages.
+        * Navigation Bar is the same size throughout, and repsonds to responsive design in the same way.
+        * Navigation Bar is fixed with a position:fixed and a z-index: 999; ensuring it is always visible and accessible
     * A simple Footer with links to *facebook*, *Email/Contact us* and *Sign Up* pages.
-    * both are fixed with an index rating of 999 so are accessible and visible on all parts of the site.
+        * The Footer is the same size throughout, and repsonds to responsive design in the same way.

 ## Four pages -

-### Landing Page (Home)
+### 1. Landing Page (Home)
 * Landing Page section -
     * An image of a football will instantly tell the user the sites main focus, giving it visual context to grab their attention.
     * The image has text overlay with the Sites Name, a catchy slogan, and a location.
 Re-inforcing the reason the site exists and why the User is visiting.